 Jimmy Korderas opened up on the back and forth between the referees.

 “It was a brand split at the time.
 John Cena was the SmackDown superstar; Dave was the RAW superstar.
 The RAW superstar was supposed to win.
-So the RAW referee went over automatically and raised Dave’s hand because, in his mind, that was the finish of the match — When they saw it back at gorilla, they noticed that the guys landed at virtually the same time, so we in our earpiece we heard, ‘A SmackDown ref, go raise John Cena’s hand because they landed at the same time!’
+So the RAW referee went over automatically and raised Dave’s hand because, in his mind, that was the finish of the match — When they saw it back at gorilla (the area just behind the curtain), they noticed that the guys landed at virtually the same time, so we in our earpiece we heard, ‘A SmackDown ref, go raise John Cena’s hand because they landed at the same time!’
 So, you know, just instinctively, I ran in the ring and raised John Cena’s hand.

 “All that back and forth between the referees, the RAW refs, and the SmackDown refs, was just on the fly.
 We were just- We basically called it out there as the wrestlers like to say.”